zimolzak/amia-2022-symposium/README.md

 Jenders.
 Knowl repr includes Arden, HQMF, and CQL Clin Qual Language.
 Core to HL7 is the FHIR data model.
 Knowl access examples (competitors?) include infobutton, CDS hooks, and SMART on FHIR.
-HQMF declarative, in contrast to arden or CQL.
+HQMF declarative, in contrast to Arden or CQL.

 Arden: originally late 1980s.
 Original idea was docs could validate a Medical Logic Model by inspection, but that didn't really happen.
 XML